smartdevicelink/sdl_evolution/proposals/NNNN-improve-VDE-for-stable-frame-rate.md

 ## Introduction

-This proposal improve the quality of video projection when using Android VirtualDisplay and MediaEncoder, as Android MediaEncoder does not produce consistent frame rate for rendering VirtualDisplay's surface.
+This proposal improve the quality of video projection when using Android `VirtualDisplay` and `MediaEncoder`, as Android `MediaEncoder` does not produce consistent frame rate for rendering `VirtualDisplay's` surface.

 ## Motivation

-SDL java_suite (Android) utilizes VirtualDisplay and MediaEncoder to produce the video projection stream.
+A part of sdl_java_suite library utilizes `VirtualDisplay` and `MediaEncoder` to produce the video projection stream.
-Actually, frame rate of video stream depends on how often MediaCodec.Callback gets called.
+Actually, frame rate of video stream depends on how often `MediaCodec.Callback` gets called.
 The component structure is illustrated as follows:

 ![virtualdisplay_unstable_rate](../assets/proposals/NNNN-improve-VDE-for-stable-frame-rate/vd_mc_unstable.png)